 A Boolean value which is

 trueif the range is collapsed.
-A collapsed range is one whose start position and end position are the same, resulting in a zero-character-long range.
+A collapsed range is a range whose start position and end position are the same, resulting in a zero-character-long range.

 endOffsetproperty, is located.